 - Our Experience on Both Sides – Several of the lawyers at Oberheiden, P.C. are former federal prosecutors.
 Because they’ve sat on the other side of the same kinds of cases, they bring invaluable perspectives to our clients’ defense.

 - Our Aggressive Defense Strategies – When the stakes are high, you need attorneys who will fight for you with passion and zealous determination.
-The Pensacola healthcare fraud defense lawyers at our firm believe in taking an aggressive approach for every client we represent.
+A Pensacola healthcare fraud defense lawyer at our firm believe in taking an aggressive approach for every client we represent.

 Discuss Your Federal Healthcare Fraud Investigation in Confidence

 If your Pensacola healthcare practice or company is being targeted in a federal healthcare fraud investigation, we urge you to contact our Pensacola healthcare fraud defense attorney for a free and confidential case assessment.
 To speak with a member of our Pensacola healthcare fraud defense attorneys, right away, call (888) 519-4897 or inquire online as soon as possible.